British Columbia Youth Parliament: To the present

 Developments in the 1980s saw Taylor Statten's dreams of 1916 come to fruition with the formation of the Youth Parliament of Canada in 1980.
 The Western Canada Youth Parliament (WCYP) was also formed during this time period.
 While the Youth Parliament of Canada has since collapsed, after seven sessions over ten years, the WCYP continues on a bi-annual basis.

 A key event in BCYP history was the "Vernon Conference" held in 1985.
 The BCYP organized and hosted this youth conference to celebrate the United Nations International Year of the Youth.
 Members of the TUXIS Parliament of Alberta (since renamed as the Alberta Youth Parliament) and the Junior Statesmen of America (now the Junior State of America were invited to participate.
 This conference was a new concept for the BCYP.
 It provided the BCYP with the experience and inspiration to attempt new projects beyond community service projects and camps.
 More and larger projects, such as RYPs, were possible.

 In the 1990s, with increasing costs of running BCYP's annual Session and holding Camp Phoenix, both the Senate and Youth Parliament became increasingly concerned with fundraising and the long-term financial health of the organization.
 Starting with a $5,000 bequest from Walter S. Owen, the Senate instituted a fundraising campaign between 1991 and 1993.
 The campaign raised $75,000 in donations from alumni, service organizations, and corporations.
 The Vancouver Foundation matched that amount, to establish the Walter S. Owen Fund.

 At that same time, the BCYP undertook new fundraising initiatives, such as holding a dinner-dance and "Dream Auction" in 1992.
-The auction subsequently evolved through various formats, to become a major annual fundraising event for Youth Parliament.
+The auction subsequently evolved to become a major annual fundraising event for Youth Parliament.